Piengineer12/public-addons/revenge_of_the_gballoons/misc/fgd/readme.txt

 1. In the Steam Library, right-click on Garry's Mod and press "Properties...".
 2. Click on the Local Files tab on the left, then click on "Browse...".
 3. Open the "bin" folder.
-4. Put rotgb.fgd into the folder.
-5. Open hammer.exe in the same folder.
+4. Put rotgb.fgd into the folder, then open hammer.exe in the same folder.
-6. Click on the Tools tab on the top menu bar, then click on Options.
+5. In Hammer, click on the Tools tab on the top menu bar, then click on Options.
-7. To the right of the "Game Data files" panel in the Game Configurations tab, click on the Add buttton.
+6. To the right of the "Game Data files" panel in the Game Configurations tab, click on the Add buttton.
-8. Load the rotgb.fgd file.
+7. Load the rotgb.fgd file.

 Entities added:
 - gballoon_spawner